skrub-data/skrub/doc/tutorial_example.rst

 Dealing with typos in the example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your code includes any kind of typo (for example, in user reviews), the ``codespell`` hook will block your commit.
+If your code includes any kind of intentional typo, for example if you are trying to correct names by replacing a string with a typo with the new one, the ``codespell`` hook will block your commit.
 To bypass this, update ``pyproject.toml`` by adding the typo to the ``ignore-word-list`` entry in the ``tool.codespell`` section.
-After this, you can use ``git commit --no-verify`` to bypass local checks.
+After this, commit the updated ``pyproject.toml`` file using ``git commit --no-verify`` to bypass local checks so that following commits will ignore the typos.
-Note that without updating ``pyproject.toml``, the CI will still reject commits with typos, as it runs the same hooks.
+Note that without updating ``pyproject.toml``, the CI will still reject commits with typos, as it runs the same hooks that are run locally.

 Writing the example
 -----------------------